niiknow/docker-nginx-image-proxy/README.md

 Options Usages:
 ----------------

-Though options are mirrored of what you would get with Cloudinary, it also very flexible and customizable.
+Options are a subset of Cloudinary.
+It's also very flexible and customizable.

 * Like Cloudinary with underscore (_) as separator:  OptionKey_OptionValue - g_Center, w_100, h_100
 * Or without any separator: OptionKeyOptionValue - gCenter, w100, h100